GovTechSG/gds-ace-swe-chapter/initiative/02 - GDS SWE Interview Format.md

             <ul>
                 <li>Having 1 interviewer for 1 hour per stage for 2 stages vs 2 interviewers in a single 1 hour stage allows for independent assessments of the candidate and time to gather sufficient and accurate evidence for justifying hiring at a particular grade</li>
                 <li>What is the pair-programming model used by the various teams?
 Should that be standardised as well?</li>
+                <li>1 hour is very tight for building a new feature or thoroughly run through a system design, which might be too small to be meaningful.
+Suggestion to make it 1.5 hours per stage</li>
             </ul>
         </td>
     </tr>